 One phrase we hear a lot in daily speech is 같이 (do something together).
 This is pronounced as 가치 instead of 가티.
 To explain this phenomenon, we can reference pronunciation of ‘would you’ in English.
 It is often pronounced as “would chu”, and a similar sound change is observed in the case of 같이.

 The same applies to the other sound change rules.
 At first they may seem daunting, however with time you will notice that it is actually easier to pronounce the words after the sound change.
 I would suggest to remember a frequently used signature example of each rule.
 For example 같이, 독립(independence), 꽃잎(petal) etc. When you come across new words with sound changes, remind yourself which rule it is applying.
 With more exposure to hearing how natives say it, and saying the words out loud yourself, the sound changes will come naturally to you as well.

 I have summarised below all the sound change rules in Korean and I have made a pdf cheat sheet/summary such that you can print it out and refer to it easily during your studies.

 Want this in a PDF cheatsheet and reinforce your learning of sound change rules by worksheets?
-Check out our PDF Marketplace!
+Check out our Beginner Worksheet Pack!

 In the below explanation, the below terms mean: